-ASK: Why did the Colossians, who were facing uncertainties concerning their doctrine and practice, need to hear they had been faithful?
-(Q6) Paul's acknowledgment of their faithfulness showed them they were already on the right track.
-They needed to reject the heresy beginning to surface in their church.
+6. Why did the Colossians, who were facing uncertainties concerning their doctrine and practice, need to hear they had been faithful?

 Although Paul had never visited the Colossian church, he had a warm place in his heart for the believers there.
 Paul extended warm greetings to the Colossian believers, wishing them "grace"-God's favor-and "peace"-a sense of well-being that accompanies a close relationship with God (Col. 1:2).